Latest Corona News Update for Bali, Indonesia

 Like everywhere in the world these days, also the Indonesian government has two main goals: one, to stop the virus from spreading.
 Second, to manage the health care system and underlying logistics to cope with the current situation.

-International tourism has been put on a halt since March 2020 by stopping the visa free regulations, that allowed visitors from 160 countries to come to Indonesia without a visa.
-This left a little door open for the Bali lovers to come, because until 31st December it was still possible to apply for a Business or Social Visa with the help of an agent.
+International tourism has been put on a halt since March 2020 by stopping the visa free regulations, that previously allowed visitors from 160 countries to come to Indonesia without a visa.

 Corona Corona Travel Status Quo

 Current Travel Restrictions and Immigration Policies Bali – Indonesia

 - Indonesian Borders are opened for the holders of Single-Entry Business Visas 211 and New KITAS

 - Indonesian citizens from abroad, Holders of Diplomatic Visa, Duty Visa for Ministerial Level, KITAS and KITAP also allowed to enter Bali – Indonesia.
 For detail list of those who are allowed to enter the country, read The Latest Visa Update per 11 February 2021.
 Find the article on our latest Corona Articles.

 - Indonesia's Immigration Office temporarily does not approve new visa applications from the United Kingdom, Australia, Italy, and Denmark.